tAndreani/IPVARIABLE/README.md

 # Reproducibility score matrix and estimation of the noisy regions
-Reproducible and not reproducible regions for all the proteins used in the experiments are aggregated in a reproducibility score matrix.
+Reproducible and not reproducible regions for all the proteins used in the experiments are aggregated in a reproducibility score matrix (Fig.2).

+Function 1) `ReproducibilityScoreMatrix(protein1=protein1, protein2=protein2, protein3=protein3, protein4=protein4)`

 Afterwards, regions with a reproducibility score of 0, that we named noisy, are estimated computing a z-score and respective p.value after 1000 sampling of the reproducibility score matrix.
 For this task we have created two R functions, one to create the reproducibility score matrix and the other to estimate the noisy regions:

-Function 1) `ReproducibilityScoreMatrix(protein1=protein1, protein2=protein2, protein3=protein3, protein4=protein4)`

 Function 2) `Stath.Test(matrix=ReproducibilityScoreMatrix, n.simulations=1000, n.regions=n.regions.score.0)`

 # Noisy regions estimation in K562, GM12878, HepG2 and MCF-7 cell lines